 If you have confirmed that your settings are done correct Puzzel Support can assist with the troubleshooting.

 When contacting us we would appreciate if you can collect some additional logs.

 - Please ask the affected agents to open a new Google Chrome tab and enter the following address: “chrome://webrtc-internals/”.
 Preferably beside the Puzzel Agent web page.
 The “chrome://webrtc-internals” is an internal Google Chrome tab that holds statistics about ongoing Softphone calls.

-- When a call with the audio issues has ended switch back to the WebRTC Internals tab and click on the following:
+- When a call with the audio issues has ended switch back to the WebRTC Internals tab and choose the Legacy Non-Standard API option:

-- When the “Create Dump” line is pushed you will see a new button appear on the screen:
+- When the “Legacy Non-Standard API" option is chosen please click "Create Dump" just above and you will see a new button appear on the screen:

 - Please press “Download the PeerConnection updates and stats data”.
 Make sure that the active tab is the one marked in this next picture.
 If you had several calls the last call will be the tab to the far right: